ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Druid/Circle of Stars.md

 *14th-level Circle of the Stars feature*

-While in your Starry Form, you become partially incorpore
+While in your Starry Form, you become partially incorporeal, giving you resistance to bludgeoning, piercing, and slashing damage.